What’s the absolute best way to start learning the guitar?

 What Might Trip You Up

 Again, the bridge is a little bit tricky.
-But like a lot of other songs where the verse and chorus are the same, all you have to do is learn the chords and ring them out.
+But like many other songs where the verse and chorus are the same, all you have to do is learn the chords and ring them out.
 So you have lots of time to change your finger positions.

 Dead or Alive – Bon Jovi